erinnsantosa/FinalProject/README.md

 ####

 This is an advanced version of my homepage lab where it is more interactive and more stylish.
-HTML, CSS, Javascript, and Bootstrap is embeded into this project.
+Using cs50ide, HTML, CSS, Javascript, and Bootstrap is embeded into this project.

 ####